yarnpkg/berry/packages/gatsby/content/advanced/error-codes.md

   - The easiest way to fix it is to use `git checkout --theirs yarn.lock`, and follow up with `yarn install` again (which can be followup by `yarn cache clean` to remove any file that wouldn't be needed anymore).
 This will cause the v1 lockfile to be re-imported.
 The v2 resolutions will be lost, but Yarn will detect it and resolve them all over again.

 - If you have multiple levels of conflicts.
 Yarn doesn't support such conflicts, and you'll have to figure out a way to only have two levels.
-This is typically done by resolving the conflicts between two branches, and resolving them again on the merge result of the previous step and the third parth.
+This is typically done by first resolving the conflicts between two branches, and then resolving them again on the merge result of the previous step and the third branch.

 ## YN0047 - `AUTOMERGE_IMMUTABLE`

-This error is triggered when Git conflict tokens are found with the `yarn.lock` file while Yarn is executing under the immutable mode.
+This error is triggered when Git conflict tokens are found within the `yarn.lock` file while Yarn is executing under the immutable mode (`--immutable` flag in `yarn install`).

-When under this mode, Yarn isn't allowed to edit any file.
-As such, conflict resolution is disabled.
-In order to solve this problem, run `yarn install` without the `--immutable` flag.
+When under this mode, Yarn isn't allowed to edit any file, not even for automatically resolving conflicts - which is usually something you want to check when running Yarn on CI systems anyway.

+In order to solve this problem, try running `yarn install` again without the `--immutable` flag.

 ## YN0048 - `AUTOMERGE_REQUIRED`

-This informational message is emitted when Git conflict tokens are found with the `yarn.lock` file.
-Yarn will then try to automatically resolve the conflict by following its internal heuristic (which is pretty simple: it will take the one from the pulled branch, modify it by adding the information from the local branch, and run `yarn install` again to fix anything that might have been lost in the process).
+This informational message is emitted when Git conflict tokens are found within the `yarn.lock` file.

+Yarn will then try to automatically resolve the conflict the best it can by following its internal heuristic.
+The algorithm itself is very simple: it will take the lockfile from the pulled branch, expand it by adding the information from the local branch, and proceed to run `yarn install` again to recompute anything that could have been lost in the process.